cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

     Wireshark is launching and traffic is automatically intercepted.

     ![edgeshark-host00](../topo_drawings/lab4-wireshark.png)

+    Oh and before proceeding to lab5, I would try to login into spine00 ... just in case ....

 ## End of lab 4
 Please proceed to [Lab 5: Host Based SRv6](https://github.com/cisco-asp-web/LTRMSI-3000/blob/main/lab_5/lab_5-guide.md)